-These consolidated financial statements were prepared on a going concern basis, under the historical cost convention except for financial instruments carried at fair value.
+These unaudited condensed interim consolidated financial statements were prepared on a going concern basis, under the historical cost convention.
 The preparation of financial statements in accordance with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 3.